Studies | Overview

 Students of the Department of Animal Science can express and submit complaints or objections regarding the quality and functioning of the University’s services and decisions.
 The prerequisites, submission procedures, competent authorities, and the process for handling complaints or appeals are described in the Complaints and Appeals Management Regulation.

-To submit a complaint, please use the following form:
+To submit your complaints please use the Complaint Submission Form (Word)

 You may enroll in the Department of Animal Science through transfer admission (qualifying) examinations, in accordance with the applicable legislation and the University’s Regulations on Transfer Admission Examinations.
 The examinations are open to graduates of: